33kingkiller/NBF-s-JSON-Reader/README.md

 For an object name - “name”: {
 For an array name - “name”: [

 Fourth, if you use a {, [, }, or ], this must either be on its own line or after a name formatted as mentioned above.
 Fifth, this library does not allow for arrays within objects.
 It does, however, allow for objects within arrays.
+Sixth, an array with a parent array may not have a child array.
+After this array is closed (']'), however, the parent array may have another designated child array.

 By including <NBF/jsonstream.h>, you will be including everything else necessary to utilize the library (<NBF/jsonobject.h>, <NBF/jsonarray.h>, and <NBF/jsonmember.h>).
 Go ahead and make a JsonObject[] and a JsonArray[].
 These will be necessary for JsonStream’s “input” function.
 It is recommended that you limit the size of your JsonObject[] and JsonArray[] to just what you need.
 If your arrays (C++) are too big, you'll get a massive lag spike and overwhelming amounts of RAM usage.
 As a side note, it is very much possible to avoid this and obtain a small lag spike and barely any RAM usage.
 After you’ve made these, make a JsonStream object (C++) as well, then proceed to call “[INSERT YOUR JsonStream NAME HERE].open()” with the path to your .json as a parameter, “[INSERT YOUR JsonStream NAME HERE].input()” with your JsonObject[] and JsonArray[] as parameters, and “[INSERT YOUR JsonStream NAME HERE].close()”.
 After this code has ran, your JsonObject[] and JsonArray[] will contain the data stored in the .json you provided.